-Link Oregon, founded as the Oregon Fiber Partnership, brings together the power of this partnership to develop a statewide high-speed, high-capacity, fiber-optic network that will enable enhanced data processing, collaboration and data-sharing.
+Founded as the Oregon Fiber Partnership, Link Oregon brings together the power of its partnerships to develop a high-speed, high-capacity, fiber-optic network that will enable enhanced the data processing, collaboration, and data-sharing requirements of public and non-profit organizations across Oregon.

-Link Oregon —along with its partners as anchors for the network—will extend fast, reliable, cost-effective internet and shared network services to K-12 education, libraries, Native American Tribes, health care organizations and other facilities across the state of Oregon.
-These organizations are often located in the same communities as public schools and colleges and state government offices.
-This high-capacity network will serve more than 600+ locations across the state, making it easier for those sites to collaborate, share information, and deliver services to the public.
+Link Oregon will extend fast, reliable, cost-effective internet and shared network services to K-12 and higher ed, libraries, Native Tribes, public health care organizations, remote state offices and other public and non-profit facilities across the state of Oregon.
+This high-capacity network will serve more than 600+ locations across the state, making it easier for those sites to collaborate, share information, and deliver services to Oregon residents and visitors.

-Link Oregon will collaborate with local communities to help improve broadband access in rural Oregon as well as with broadband organizations in neighboring states to share best practices and assets.
+Link Oregon will collaborate with rural communities to improve broadband access as well as with broadband organizations in neighboring states to share best practices and resources.

 Planned Network Connection Sites